SMR/TTRangeSlider/README.md

 #### `hideLabels`
 When set to `YES` the labesl above the slider controls will be hidden.
 Default is NO.
 #### `minDistance`
-The minimum distance the two selected slider values must be apart. -1 for no minimum.
+The minimum distance the two selected slider values must be apart.
+Value below 0 will be ignored.
 Default is -1.

 #### `maxDistance`
-The maximum distance the two selected slider values must be apart. -1 for no maximum.
+The maximum distance the two selected slider values must be apart.
+Value below 0 will be ignored.
 Default is -1.

 You can override this default here by supplying your own NSNumberFormatter.
 For example, you could supply an NSNumberFormatter that has a currency style, or a prefix or suffix.